DigitalPublishingToolkit/OurCommons/md/07FoodTopia.md

 restaurants in order to cook free meals with that food for everyone in the neighbourhood.
 It is also a movement to promote inclusive sustainability or, as they call it, ‘social circularity’.
-BuurtBuik works^2^ with companies like HelloFresh, social organisations like the Salvation Army and institutions like the municipality of Amsterdam to raise awareness about foodwaste, social exclusion, poverty, loneliness and health.
+BuurtBuik works with companies like HelloFresh, social organisations like the Salvation Army and institutions like the municipality of Amsterdam to raise awareness about foodwaste, social exclusion, poverty, loneliness and health.^2^

 The Netherlands is one of the richest countries on earth, yet many Dutch people have lived mostly the adverse effects of thirty years of exceedingly neoliberal and austere policies.
 Decades of center-left and center-right governments have led to a paradoxal situation.
-Dutch GDP grows 1 or 2 percent each year^3^, yet around 200,000 Dutch children and 8 percent of households live below the poverty line^4^.
-In cities like Amsterdam, 1 in 6 people live below the poverty line, 27,000 of which are children^5^.
-7 per cent of the population (more than one million people) feel severely lonely^6^.
-In Amsterdam, that group accounts for one-sixth of the population^7^.
-Lonely people have a statistically higher chance of being poor and vice versa^8^.
-Both poverty and loneliness are very bad for your health.
-In fact, lonely people that live in poverty have a health-life expectancy (the number of ‘healthy years’) that is 15 years lower than the average young urban professional that might live in the same street as them^9^.
+Dutch GDP grows 1 or 2 percent each year, yet around 200,000 Dutch children and 8 percent of households live below the poverty line.^3,4^ In cities like Amsterdam, 1 in 6 people live below the poverty line, 27,000 of which are children.^5^ 7 per cent of the population (more than one million people) feel severely lonely.^6^ In Amsterdam, that group accounts for one-sixth of the population.^7^ Lonely people have a statistically higher chance of being poor and vice versa.^8^ Both poverty and loneliness are very bad for your health.
+In fact, lonely people that live in poverty have a health-life expectancy (the number of ‘healthy years’) that is 15 years lower than the average young urban professional that might live in the same street as them.^9^

 All over The Netherlands, teams of volunteers organize BuurtBuik-meals in community centers.
 The meals are cooked using only surplus food from